JoaoPedroMinella2007/JoaoPedroMinella2007/README.md

-👋 Hello there!
-My name is João Pedro Minella

-👀 Interests: Object-Oriented Programming (especially Java) and databases 🌱 Currently Learning: Advanced Java concepts and MySQL database management 🎵 Fun Fact: I’m also an instrumentalist 🎸🥁🎹
-📫 Contact: pedrominella123@gmail.com
+👋 Hello, my name is João Pedro Minella.
+I’m interested in object-oriented languages like Java, and I’m currently very into databases.
+I’m learning advanced concepts in Java and working with MySQL.

+Fun fact: I’m an instrumentalist and love playing musical instruments.
+You can reach me at pedrominella123@gmail.com.

 <!---
 JoaoPedroMinella2007/JoaoPedroMinella2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.